Medications and blood glucose levels

 Insulin is safe to take during pregnancy.
 It does not cross the placenta from the mother to the baby.
 Thanks to new technology, insulin needles are extremely fine and short.
 Some people can barely see them.
 Most people say that injecting insulin is less painful than pricking your finger to check your blood glucose levels.

-Your diabetes educator and GP will review your insulin and blood glucose levels regularly to make sure that you’re on the right amount for you.
+Your healthcare team will review your insulin and blood glucose levels regularly to make sure that you’re on the right amount for you.

 Blood glucose monitoring